docker/docs/docker-cloud/cloud-swarm/connect-to-swarm.md

 ## Use Docker for Mac and Windows (Edge) to connect to swarms

-On Docker for Mac and Docker for Windows current Edge releases, you can access your Docker Cloud account and connect directly to your swarms through their menus.
+On Docker for Mac and Docker for Windows current Edge releases, you can access your Docker Cloud account and connect directly to your swarms through those Docker desktop application menus.

 * See [Docker Cloud (Edge feature) in Docker for Mac topics](/docker-for-mac/#docker-cloud-edge-feature)